Fearless Worrier

 Another reason why I haven’t blogged is because I’m trying to become a published novelist.
 That’s what I spend most of my child-free hours on.
 I’m not there yet, nor am I particularly close to being there yet, but I’ve had just enough professional encouragement to justify plugging away at it.
 Plus I can’t imagine ever wanting to do anything else quite so much.

-*I suppose I could have turned it around into a thing about how doing more stuff with your kid is generally better than plonking them in front of Peppa Pig 24/7, but I’m pretty sure most parents know this and I’ve already had to edit the crap out of this paragraph in an attempt not to come across as a preachy try-harder.
+*I suppose I could have turned it around into a thing about how doing more stuff with your kid is generally better than plonking them in front of Peppa Pig, but I’m pretty sure most parents know this and I’ve already had to edit the crap out of this paragraph in an attempt not to come across as a preachy goody goody who never uses a bit of Peppa to get some peace.
 Which I am definitely not.
 I wouldn’t be able to recite pretty much the entirety of seasons 1 -3 if I was.

 COMMENT